dthaler/iftype-reg/draft-thaler-iftype-reg.md

 little need to reserve the number for a different purpose than what the ifType is for.
 (3) The Designated Expert need not review whether a transmission number value should be registered when processing each ifType request, thus reducing the possibility of delaying assignment of ifType values.
+(4) There is no case on record where allocating the same value could have caused any problem.

 ## Registration Template {#template}

-This template describes the fields that MUST be supplied in a registration request suitable for adding to the registry:
+This template describes the fields that MUST be supplied in a registration request suitable for adding to the ifType registry:

 Label for IANA ifType requested:
 : As explained in Section 7.1.1 of {{!RFC2578}}, a label for a named-number enumeration